Veering triangulations and the Thurston norm: homology to isotopy

+Indeed: \begin{itemize} \item If $p$ is a meridional disk, then prior to the tetrahedron move the bigon property guaranteed that all its switches were positive.
+A meridional disk in a tube of $B^s$ or $B^u$ has maximal index over all such meridional disks exactly when its switches have identical sign, so the index of $p$ must have decreased. \item If $p$ is an annulus, then as in the proof of \Cref{lem_bigontaut} the definition of the bigon property implies that prior to the tetrahedron move $p$ had no switches.
+Therefore the existence of a negative switch means that the index of $p$ must have decreased. \end{itemize}

 Since the sum of indices over all patches remains unchanged, the index of some patch $q$ must have increased.
-Since $S^\flat$ initially had the bigon property, $q$ must be a nonmeridional disk patch.
-Therefore $q$ must have positive index, i.e. be a nullgon or monogon, after the tetrahedron move.
-Since a $\flat$-disk cannot contain a single rung conduit, by \Cref{lem_tipcondition} $q$ must be a nullgon and correspond to a $\flat$-disk of width $1$.
-Now applying a width one move decreases the area of $S^\flat$. \end{proof}
+Since $S^\flat$ initially had the bigon property, the indices of meridional patches and annulus patches cannot have increased, so $q$ must be a nonmeridional disk patch.
+Therefore $q$ must have positive index, so we are back in case (i). \end{proof}